Direction finding: Two-channel DF

 Two-channel DF, using two adjacent antennas of a circular array, is achieved by comparing the signal power of the largest signal with that of the second largest signal.
 The direction of an incoming signal, within the arc described by two antennas with a squint angle of Φ, may be obtained by comparing the relative powers of the signals received.
 When the signal is on the boresight of one of the antennas, the signal at the other antenna will be about 12 dB lower.
 When the signal direction is halfway between the two antennas, signal levels will be equal and approximately 3 dB lower than the boresight value.
 At other bearing angles, φ, some intermediate ratio of the signal levels will give the direction.

-If the antenna main lobe patterns have a Gaussian characteristic, and the signal powers are described in logarithmic terms (e.g. decibels (dB) relative to the boresight value), then there is a linear relationship between the bearing angle φ and the power level difference, i.e. φ ∝ (P1(dB) - P2(dB)), where P1(dB) and P2(dB) are the outputs of two adjacent channels.
-The thumbnail shows a typical plot.
+If the antenna main lobe patterns have a Gaussian characteristic, and the signal powers are described in logarithmic terms (e.g. decibels (dB) relative to the boresight value), then there is a linear relationship between the bearing angle φ and the power level difference, i.e.: